 - What happened: Trump was accused of racial discrimination.

 - How much: $100 million

 In 1973, renters in a Brooklyn apartment complex accused Trump of racial bias.
 His company managed the 39-building complex, and after the government set up a “sting” of sorts, it sued the company.
-Trump fired back, filing a countersuit for $100 million, which the court threw out.
+Trump filed a countersuit for $100 million, which the court threw out.
 The suit settled in 1975 out of court, and Trump never admitted guilt.

 The impact?
 The series of events was a precursor to accusations of racism and nationalism that followed Trump all the way to the White House.

 Next: Trump faces a $125 million sexual harassment suit.

 - What happened: Trump was accused of sexual assault.

 We all know about Trump’s “grab ’em by the p***y” moment.
 But his checkered history with sexual harassment and misconduct goes way back.

 In 1997, makeup artist Jill Harth sued him for $125 million after she claimed he groped her, among other things, a few years prior.
 She recounted the alleged assaults to The Guardian, though she eventually settled for an undisclosed amount.

 Next: Trump’s rocky relationship with the media leads to a huge lawsuit.